tenet-ac-za/safire.ac.za-website/content/technical/attributes/edupersonscopedaffiliation.md

 attributeNotes: |2
   _eduPersonScopedAffiliation_ is [fairly widely shared](/safire/policy/arp/) and not generally considered [personally identifying information](https://www.justice.gov.za/inforeg/).
 For this reason care must be taken to ensure that the affiliation information asserted via this attribute is not too granular: faculty level information is appropriate but departmental level has the potential to inadvertently leak personal information.

+  When using sub-instititional scopes (e.g. faculty), care must be taken to also include appropriate institutional scopes as well.
+For example, a `member` of a specific faculty is typically also a `member` of the institution itself.
+However, a `member` of a research unit might only be an `affiliate` of the institution that houses it.
+Leaving out institutional scopes entirely suggests no relationship with the parent institution.

   SAFIRE discontinued the automatic generation of _eduPersonScopedAffiliation_ from _eduPersonAffiliation_ from 1 November 2021.

 attributeOid: urn:oid:1.3.6.1.4.1.5923.1.1.1.9